Netanyahu decries release of wrong body as a ceasefire violation. Hamas pledges to investigate

 “If I were them, I’d release everybody or they are going to face total annihilation,” Boehler, who serves as the U.S. envoy for hostages, told CNN.

-It was unclear how the incident might affect the next scheduled swap of hostages for prisoners, set for Saturday.
+It was unclear if the incident might affect Saturday's scheduled exchange.
 Hamas has said it will also release four more bodies next week, completing the first phase of the ceasefire.
 It is also unclear whether the truce will be extended beyond the end of the current phase.

 In another potential blow to the deal, a series of explosions struck three parked, empty buses in central Israel overnight.

-If the current phase of the ceasefire goes according to plan with the release of six hostages on Saturday and four more bodies next week, Hamas will be left with about 60 hostages, about half — all men — believed to still be alive.
+If the current phase of the ceasefire goes according to plan, with the release of six hostages on Saturday and four more bodies next week, Hamas will be left with about 60 hostages living and dead.
+About half — all men — are believed to be alive.

 Hamas has said it won't release the remaining captives without a lasting ceasefire and a full Israeli withdrawal.
 Netanyahu, with the full backing of the Trump administration, says he's committed to destroying Hamas' military and governing capacities and returning all the hostages, goals widely seen as mutually exclusive.